-• The Chair will explain the remit of the Panel and the decisions it is empowered to reach.

-- The Head of School will present the case in favour of terminating the student's studies and may call upon witnesses as necessary. - The student will be given an opportunity to contest any statements or facts in the Head of School's presentation. - The student will be given an opportunity to present any information in relation to case and may call witnesses. - The Panel members will be given an opportunity to question the student, the Head of School and any witnesses. - The Head of School will be given an opportunity to present any additional comments and/or concluding remarks. - The Student will be given an opportunity to present any additional comments and/or concluding remarks - The student will be told that the Panel's decision will be conveyed in writing by the Secretary.
+- The Chair will explain the remit of the Panel, the format of the hearing and the decisions it is empowered to reach. - The Head of School will present the case in favour of terminating the student's studies and may call upon witnesses as necessary. - The student (or their representative) will be given an opportunity to contest any statements or facts in the Head of School's presentation. - The student (or their representative) will be given an opportunity to present any information in relation to the case and may call witnesses. - The Panel members will be given an opportunity to question the student, the Head of School, and any witnesses. - The Head of School will be given an opportunity to present any additional comments and/or concluding remarks. - The student (or their representative) will be given an opportunity to present any additional comments and/or concluding remarks. - The student will be told that the Panel's decision will be conveyed in writing by the Secretary.